 This is where Stephen King's novel and the Brian de Palma/2002/2013 versions start, savvy?

-Anthony's vision came true about three weeks before prom.
+Anthony's premonition came true about three weeks before prom.
 It had not been a good day for any of them, especially Carrie.
-They had started volleyball in gym class, a class that she absolutely detested.
+They had started water volleyball in gym class, a class that she absolutely detested.
 The idea of changing into ill-fitting clothing that showed more skin than she would've liked and being forced to participate in humiliating athletic activities was not an idea that sat well with her, not to mention the humiliation of having to shower and change in the locker rooms where everyone stared.

 As she sat in the office, hair dripping, belly cramping, she could hear the voices of Ms Desjardin and the assistant principal.

 "…Until half an hour ago, I don't even think she knew there was such a thing."

 She sighed and picked at her ragged cuticles.
 She hadn't known what was happening and it had scared her tremendously.

 Carrie sniffled and looked up as the door opened.
 Anthony stepped in, closed the door quietly behind him, and handed a slip of paper to the secretary before glancing over his shoulder.

 "Hi…" Carrie's voice was tiny and still tearful.

 "Hey."
 Anthony sat down in the chair next to her.
 "What's wrong?
 What happened?
 Are you all right?"

 "Do you want to tell me what happened?"